James4Ever0/agi_computer_control/README.md

 because setting this up properly during development is a pain in the ass (in most time), let's pack it up into a docker container, for your safety.

 if you want to release this and use it in production, you can refactor the code, configure platform specific dependencies and send it to devops.

+---

+devcontainer won't work as expected on windows 11 as we put our repo on external disk